Skip to content

 Event log

 The durable, append-only SQLite-WAL record of everything authoritative (claims, releases, plan writes, findings), enabled with synapse hub --db ….
-It is replayed on restart to resume state and is the spine for ingest.
+It is replayed on restart to resume state, applies the same blackboard retention and finding-quota counters, and is the spine for ingest.
+Accepted recall and finding writes carrying a caller-retained idempotency key commit their event and exact response together; a failed finding append does not consume live quota.

 Temporal event-log query